bytecodealliance/component-docs/component-model/src/design/component-model-concepts.md

 ## Component Model Concepts

-The WebAssembly Component Model extends core WebAssembly by introducing higher-level types and interface-driven development.
+The WebAssembly Component Model extends core WebAssembly by adding consistent representation of higher-level types and enabling interface-driven development, amongst other benefits.
 The Component Model makes core WebAssembly composable: components that provide functionality and those that use them can be composed together into *one* resulting component.